 With the pandemic hitting us, it is not just the daily living and conducting of business that has came to a pause.
 But the difficulty in conducting the rituals of auditing, finalising and filing of the financial statements everything has become difficult due to the fact that virtual working system cannot be easily implemented in every walk of life and business activities.

-When these difficulties are coupled with certain other points of difficulty in integration which is coupled with the inability of many small and medium businesses to adopt the apt technology which would facilitate the integration and making it possible for the auditors and their team to finalise accounts and timely filing of audit reports and ITRs, the delay caused would be huge.
-And when the penalty or fines or interests that are levied on them for such delay, it only would add up to their cost to be incurred and the financial liability rather than helping them come out by finding a way to cope with the happenings.
+When these difficulties are coupled with certain other points of difficulty in integration, which is coupled with the inability of many small and medium businesses to adopt the apt technology which would facilitate the integration and make it possible for the auditors and their team to finalise accounts and timely filing of audit reports and ITRs, the delay caused would be huge.
+And when the penalty or fines or interests are levied on them for such delay, it only would add up to their cost to be incurred and the financial liability rather than helping them come out by finding a way to cope with the happenings.

 It is important that the authorities understand what the normal business people are going through and how difficult it is for them to cope with all these fluctuations.
 Helping them is important due to which we can only support ICAI for taking such an initiative and making a request to the CBDT.